Région Sud-Ouest

 -

-Red wines are often structured, white wines can be dry or sweet, and rosé wines are produced in most appellations.
+Red wines are often structured, whites can be dry or sweet, and rosés are produced in most appellations.

-Red wines from the Southwest pair well with flavorful meats such as Aubrac beef or duck breast.
+South-West red wines pair well with characterful meats like Aubrac beef or duck breast.

-Dry white wines pair well with mushrooms, Bayonne ham or fish.
+Dry whites go well with mushrooms, Bayonne ham, or fish.

-Sweet and mellow wines pair well with cheeses or certain sweet and savory dishes.
+Sweet and moelleux wines pair with cheeses or certain sweet and savory dishes.

-This selection highlights estates that are representative of the diversity and renewal of the vineyards of Southwest France:
+This selection highlights estates representative of the diversity and renewal of the South-West vineyard:

-These estates allow you to discover the wines of the Southwest through accessible vintages as well as more assertive expressions, always linked to their terroir of origin.
+These estates offer an opportunity to discover South-West wines through accessible cuvées as well as more assertive expressions, always linked to their original terroir.